Want to get involved?

 We have caseworkers based in custody suites to work with young people at risk at point of arrest, offering advocacy and ongoing support to help them access positive opportunities and prevent further involvment with the criminal justice system.

-The preventative work carried out through the SOS+ Programme was first developed in London in response to demands from parents in communities affected by knife crime.
+The preventative work carried out through the SOS+ Service was first developed in London in response to demands from parents in communities affected by knife crime.
 Our team of specially trained facilitators carry out interactive sessions in schools, colleges, pupil referral units and similar setting across Greater London raising awareness amongst children and young people and also professionals working with them.

 We offer a range of services helping adults and young people who have experienced issues such as homelessness, long-term unemployment, involvement in the criminal justice system and other similar barriers get personalised, specialist help to overcome barriers and move their lives forward.
 This long-standing area of our work also enables other teams with St Giles to refer people to these services.